StorageB/custom-command-toggle/README.md

 ![Screenshot-commands](screenshots/Screenshot-commands.png)

-Tips:
+Command tips:
-- Run multiple commands by using `&` between commands.
+- Run multiple commands in parallel by using `&` between commands.
-- Chain multiple commands together to run one at a time using `&&` between commands.
+- Run multiple commands one at a time using `&&` between commands.
-- By default, commands do not run in a terminal window and will not show any output or error messages.
-Test the full command first by running it in the terminal before adding it to the extension to verify it is correct.
+- Commands run silently (no terminal output), so test the full command in a terminal before adding it to the menu.
 - To run a command in a terminal window, use `gnome-terminal -- command`.
 Note that by default the GNOME terminal will close after the command is complete, but that can be changed in the terminal preferences if needed.
 - For sudo commands that require a password, use `pkexec` before the command to get a password prompt.
-For example, `pkexec sudo command` will prompt for your password and then run the command.
-Alternatively, you can use `gnome-terminal -- sudo command` to open a terminal where you can enter your password.
+For example, `pkexec sudo command` prompts for your password and then runs the command.
+Alternatively, use `gnome-terminal -- sudo command` to open a terminal where you can enter your password.
+- To open the command configuration window for this extension directly, use the command `gnome-extensions prefs custom-command-list@storageb.github.com`.

 <br>